teiniker/teiniker-lectures-arduino/introduction/UsingBreadboard.md

 In electronics, breadboards are used to create quick **prototypes**.
 Instead of soldering connections, they can simply be made with **jumper wires**.

 Breadboards come in different sizes.
-It is important to remember how the individual tracks are connected internally - see illustration.
+It is important to remember how the individual tracks are connected internally:

 ![Breadboards](figures/Breadboards.png)
 The larger breadboards have their own power supply tracks on the side.